dart-lang/site-www/src/language/isolates.md

 [`Isolate.run()`][] simplifies the steps behind setting up and managing worker isolates:

-1. Spawns (starts and creates) an isolate
+1. Spawns (starts and creates) an isolate.
-2. Runs a function on the spawned isolate
+2. Runs a function on the spawned isolate.
-3. Captures the result
+3. Captures the result.
-4. Returns the result to the main isolate
+4. Returns the result to the main isolate.
-5. Terminates the isolate once work is complete
+5. Terminates the isolate once work is complete.
-6. Checks, captures, and throws exceptions and errors back to the main isolate
+6. Checks, captures, and throws exceptions and errors back to the main isolate.

 [`Isolate.run()`]: {{site.dart-api}}/dev/dart-isolate/Isolate/run.html